- General Public

 - Build a solver community by engaging and facilitating collaboration between diverse innovators in the marine energy industry and related DEEC-Tec disciplines.

 - Encourage development of novel DEEC-Tec with high potential relevant to wave energy converters by supporting an interdisciplinary set of competitors from ideation to design.

 - Refine wave energy converter innovation methods to incorporate ideas beyond the field of wave energy based on feedback from the prize.

 The prize phases will increase in complexity for competitors.
 Phase I will center on team building and concept creation, awarding up to 20 teams $15,000 each.
-The first phase is now open for submissions and will close on August 25, 2023.
+The first phase has closed.

 In addition to cash prizes, competitors will receive support such as training in innovation methods, connections with commercialization mentors, and the chance to learn more about the marine energy field.